c3rb3ru5d3d53c/mwcfg/README.md

 # Malware Configuration Extractor

-A Malware Configuration Extraction Tool and Modules using MalDuck
+A Malware Configuration Extraction Tool and Modules for MalDuck

 **Installation:**
 ```bash